iamstarkov/generator-eslint-init/README.md

 > Yeoman generator to get eslint up and running in your project with your favorite preset

+## Install

+    npm install --global yo generator-eslint-init

+## Usage

+    # nope, it will do nothing, just install eslint into your project
+    yo eslint-init

+    # install eslint with your favorite preset
+    yo eslint-init airbnb

+    # or with old one
+    yo eslint-init airbnb/legacy

+    # or even with plugins
+    yo eslint-init airbnb -p require-path-exists
+    yo eslint-init airbnb --plugins require-path-exists

 ## License

 MIT © [Vladimir Starkov](https://iamstarkov.com)